Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 More than a generation ago, the National Center for Health Statistics reported that New Mexico had the highest rate of overdose deaths in the country at 15 out of every 100,000 people.
-By comparison, Kentucky’s rate was only 4.9 out of every 100,000.
+By comparison, Kentucky’s rate was only 4.
+Perry 100,000.
 Overdose deaths across the country were relatively low.
-Kentucky’s rates were among the lowest in the country.
+Kentucky’s rates were among the weakest in the country.

 A decade and a half later, that all changed.

 By 2014, Kentucky’s overdose death rate was 24.7, the fourth highest in the nation.
-In the 2010s, the state’s rate climbed into the 30s and 40s until it peaked in 2021 at 55.6.
+In the 2010s, the state’s rate climbed into the 30s and 40s, peaking in 2021 at 55.6.
 Poverty, Kentucky’s location on the once bustling Oxy Express, and the introduction of fentanyl into heroin and counterfeit pain pills all contribute to this epidemic.

 But synthetic opioids are only one drug, and death from overdose is only one outcome.
 Alcohol, methamphetamine, and other substances continue to ravage the lives of individuals and entire communities.
 Kentuckians from all walks of life find themselves lost in this uphill battle.